A40 London Road corridor improvements

 This project seeks to deliver improvements which will improve journey time reliability, ease congestion and as a result improve air quality.

-Buckinghamshire County Council submitted a funding bid to the Department For Transport’s (DFT) National Productivity Investment Fund (NPIF) to tackle existing congestion problems, unlock housing and enable economic growth.
+Buckinghamshire Council (formerly Buckinghamshire County Council) submitted a funding bid to the Department For Transport’s (DFT) National Productivity Investment Fund (NPIF) to tackle existing congestion problems and enable economic growth.

 The total budget for the scheme is £6.644M made up from: